-Instant Pot Egg Roll Bowls / Inside Out Egg Rolls is a healthy low carb-ish alternative, which will satisfy your craving for Chinese food without all the guilt.
+Instant Pot Egg Roll Bowls / are a healthy low carb-ish alternative, which will satisfy your craving for Chinese food without all the guilt.

 Ingredients for Instant Pot Egg Roll Bowls